 Water & Sewer Commissioners

 The Montpelier City Council, sitting as the Water and Sewer Commissioners, determines water rates.
 Water rates are reviewed annually in the spring.
-Click on this link to view the current water and sewer rates.
 A water benefit charge of $.01 per $100 of property value is dedicated to the repayment of bonded indebtedness.

 Annual water usage decreased more than 10% over the last 7 years.
 This conservation of water use by the city residents and businesses is producing shortfalls in revenue for the Water Fund.
 The City Council’s Water and Sewer Rate Committee continues to work on restructuring the water and sewer rates to establish an adequate and equitable billing system for customers using a logical methodology in the calculation of the proposed rates’ components.
 Customers will be billed for non-variable costs using their assigned equivalent residential use (ERU).
 Meter readings will establish actual usage amounts that will be the basis for billing for variable costs.
 The implementation of the new rate structure is delayed from its original July 1, 2014 date due to the need to match water meter customers with their property’s city assessor records.
 A period of public outreach will be scheduled before restructuring the water rate billing process.

 From 2005 to 2010 the Water Fund accumulated a deficit due to high fixed costs (debt) and a reduction in billable usage due to conservation.
 In the 2011-2014 fiscal years, the Water Fund reduced the prior years’ deficit by a total of $184,000.
 In the past 2 years, the cost of water line breaks has limited the Water Fund’s ability to improve the Water Fund’s financial position.
 Recent improvements to equipment have been made to reduce the number of water line breaks which should allow the fund to make significant progress on retiring the previous years’ deficit.